 Payment defaults have been immaterial since CORES' creation, and members have routinely complied with payment obligations.
-At year-end 2009, Standard & Poor's expects overdue fees to have been nil.
 Penalty charges for delayed payments are usually negligible, and such delays result mostly from minor administrative errors.
-CORES relies on Repsol-YPF and Cepsa (not rated), the two largest oil operators in Spain, for more than 60% of its annual fee income, although fees paid to CORES by the operators represent a minimal amount of their annual total expenses.
+Approximately 85% of CORES annual fee is concentrated in six members (including the two largest oil operators in Spain: Repsol-YPF, representing 33%; and Cepsa (not rated) accounting for 22%).